Enrollment Steps for Non-CMS Students

 You must submit a new copy of their high school transcript (signed), a new CCP Pathway Form and proof of homeschool (if applicable) prior to enrolling in CCP for any subsequent semesters.
-On the form, they may confirm that they want to continue on their current pathway or switch pathways.
+On the form, students may confirm that they want to continue on their current pathway or switch pathways.
 Students do not need to re-submit their assessment scores as CPCC will have those on file.
 Again, we encourage students to complete this process two weeks prior to CCP register.